Arizona State Sun Devils football: Early history (1896–1957)

 Frederick M. Irish served as the first head football coach at the Territorial Normal School, renamed Tempe Normal School in 1903 and now known as Arizona State University, coaching from 1896 to 1906 and compiling a record of 12–8.
 Territorial Normal did not field a football team in 1897, 1898, or 1901.
 George Schaeffer served as the head football coach at Tempe Normal School from 1914 to 1916, compiling a record of 7–8.
-Aaron McCreary oversaw the school's football program from 1923–1929.
+Aaron McCreary oversaw the school's football program from 1923 to 1929.
 During this time, the school changed its nickname from the Owls to the Bulldogs and the name of the school was changed to Arizona State University.
 McCreary left ASU with a 25–17–4 record.
-Ted Shipkey led the Arizona State football program from 1930–1932, compiling a record of 13–10–2.
+Ted Shipkey led the Arizona State football program from 1930 to 1932, compiling a record of 13–10–2.
 Shipkey was replaced by Rudy Lavik, who led Arizona State to a less impressive 13–26–3 mark in his five seasons.
 Dixie Howell served as ASU's head coach from 1938 to 1941, compiling a record of 23–15–4.
 In 1947, Ed Doherty became head coach at Arizona State, where he compiled a 25–17 record from 1947 to 1950.
-He left after ASU five days after defeating rival Arizona, 47–13, because he felt that he didn't have enough job security.
+He left ASU five days after defeating rival Arizona, 47–13, because he felt that he didn't have enough job security.

 Clyde Smith took over the reins of the Arizona State football program in 1952, and under his leadership, they compiled a record of 15–13–1.
 Smith resigned following the 1954 season.
 On February 5, 1955, Michigan State assistant coach Dan Devine accepted the head coaching position at Arizona State.
 Joining him as an assistant was Frank Kush, who would have even greater success at the school after Devine's departure.
 During his three years, Devine compiled a record of 27–3–1 (.887), including a spotless 10–0 mark during his final campaign.
 In that last season, Devine's team led the nation in total offense and scoring, averaging just under 40 points per game in the latter category.
 Devine's success at Arizona State resulted in an offer from Missouri, which he accepted on December 18, 1957.